-Spanish is the official language of the following 20 countries, as well as Puerto Rico: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Spain, Uruguay, and Venezuela.
-Although it’s not an official language, Spanish is commonly spoken in the United States, Belize, Andorra and Gibraltar.
+There are many Spanish speaking countries in the world, as Spanish is the official language of the following 20 countries, as well as Puerto Rico: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Spain, Uruguay, and Venezuela.
+Although it’s not an official language, Spanish is also commonly spoken in the United States, Belize, Andorra and Gibraltar.

-There are more than 400 million native speakers of Spanish, making it second only to Chinese in terms of the most spoken languages in the world.
-English is just behind Spanish, with approximately 360 million native speakers.
+There are more than 485 million native speakers of Spanish, making it second only to Chinese in terms of the most spoken languages in the world.
+English is just behind Spanish, with approximately 373 million native speakers.
 Spanish is the third most studied language in the world, after English and French.
-In addition to the 400 million native speakers, just shy of 9 million people around the world speak Spanish as a second language.
+In addition to the 485 million native speakers, around 74 million people around the world speak Spanish as a second language.

 Americans who don’t already speak Spanish are trying to learn it.
-Spanish is the most studied language in the U.S. In fact, 50% of American college students and more than 70% of K-12 students choose to learn Spanish — that’s significantly more than the 12% of college students and 15% of K-12 students who choose French, the second most studied language.
+Spanish is the most studied language in the U.S. In fact, 50 percent of American college students and more than 70 percent of K-12 students choose to learn Spanish.
+This is significantly more than the 12 percent of college students and 15 percent of K-12 students who choose French, the second most studied language.

-With 121 million native speakers, Mexico has the largest population of Spanish speakers in the world, but the U.S. is catching up quickly.
+With 122 million native speakers, Mexico has the largest population of Spanish speakers in the world.
 Spanish is the official language of Mexico, in addition to many countries in Central and South America.
-Two of the largest Spanish speaking countries in South America are Colombia (about 46 million Spanish speakers) and Argentina (about 41 million Spanish speakers).
-Roughly 60% of the Latin American population speaks Spanish, followed by Portuguese (about 34%) and a small percentage of other languages, such as French, English and Mayan languages.
+Two of the largest Spanish speaking countries in South America are Colombia (about 50 million Spanish speakers) and Argentina (about 45.5 million Spanish speakers).
+Roughly 60 percent of the Latin American population speaks Spanish.
+Most of the rest of the residents speak Portuguese (around 34 percent), and a small percentage speak other languages, such as French, English and various Mayan languages.

 Spain is where the Spanish language originated, so naturally it’s the hub of Spanish speakers in Europe.
-But with 46 million Spanish speakers, Spain has fallen behind the U.S. to become the country with the third largest Spanish speaking population.
+But with 46.6 million Spanish speakers, Spain has fallen behind the United States, becoming the country with the third-largest Spanish speaking population.

 In Europe, Spanish is also widely spoken in Andorra and Gibraltar, but their official languages are Catalan and English, respectively.
-In Switzerland, about 150,000 people, or 2.2% of the population, speak Spanish as well.
-It’s one of 24 official languages in the European Union, and is also spoken by small pockets of people in other European countries, such as Italy, Germany, France and the U.K.
+In Switzerland, about 216,000 people, or 2.4 percent of the population, speak Spanish as well.
+It’s one of 24 official languages in the European Union, and is also spoken by small pockets of people in other European countries, such as Italy, Germany, France and the United Kingdom.

 Although the vast majority of Spanish speakers reside in the Americas and Europe, there are people who speak Spanish in other parts of the world as well.
-One country that stands out is the Philippines, where Spanish was an official language from the late 16th century until 1987.
-The Philippines were under Spanish rule from 1565-1898, but even after the end of the Spanish-American War, it remained a co-official language with English until 1987, when it was designated as an optional language.
-Today, approximately 3 million Filipinos speak Spanish, if you include speakers of Chavacano — a Spanish-based Creole language.
+One country that stands out is the Philippines, where Spanish was an official language from the late 16th century until relatively recently.
+The Philippines were under Spanish rule from 1565 to 1898, but even after the end of the Spanish-American War, it remained a co-official language with English until 1987, when it was designated as an optional language.
+Today, approximately 3 million Filipinos speak Spanish or Chavacano — a Spanish-based Creole language.